 The candidate must present the dissertation to the final committee for reading two weeks before the examination; in some cases, it may be more reasonable to allow three weeks.

-Remote participation for the preliminary or final exam is permitted for online Doctor of Education students only.
+Remote participation for the preliminary or final exam is permitted for both on campus and online Doctor of Education students.

 For on campus students, the chair, candidate, and at least one additional voting member of the committee must be physically present for the entire duration of the examination.
 If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physically present.
 All voting members of the committee must be present in person or participate via teleconference or other electronic communication media during the examination, deliberation and results determination.